-Therefore, the Substance is poorly water soluble and relevant and reliable information on long-term toxicity on aquatic invertebrates must be provided.
+As already explained under Appendix A.3., the Substance is poorly water soluble (<1mg/L).
+Therefore, relevant and reliable information on long-term toxicity on aquatic invertebrates must be provided.

-- B. For the reasons explained under Appendix C.3, the study according to OECD TG 211 on the Substance (i.e. study vi.) does not meet the information requirement. - C. As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5 is rejected.
-Therefore, the reported long-term toxicity studies on the analogue substances (i.e. study vii.) does not meet the information requirement.
+B. As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5 is rejected.
+Therefore, the reported long-term toxicity studies on the analogue substances (i.e. studies vi. and vii.) do not meet the information requirement